-- Flashbacks are one of the hallmark symptoms of PTSD and can happen in this condition, too, especially as abortion involves a surgical procedure where the patient is fully conscious.
+Flashbacks are one of the hallmark symptoms of PTSD and can happen in this condition, too, especially as abortion involves a surgical procedure where the patient is fully conscious.
 This experience can be distressing on its own.
 Flashbacks are defined as intense, intrusive sensations and emotions in which a person relives the traumatic event and associated feelings after the event.
-The person is fully awake and can’t tell the difference between the reality and this “waking” nightmare.
-Severe flashbacks and other PTSD symptoms can interfere with day to day life.
+The person is fully awake and can’t tell the difference between reality and this “waking” nightmare.
+Severe flashbacks and other PTSD symptoms can interfere with day-to-day life.

 Depression and anxiety following abortions

 Research shows that abortion may be a risk factor for depression and the depression may develop within the first eight years following the abortion.

 Women whose first pregnancies ended in an abortion were 65% more likely to experience clinical depression compared with women who gave birth when they became pregnant the first time in their life.

 Other studies found that generalized anxiety is also more common in women who had an abortion, and they feel the anxiety is related to their experience.